opensim-org/opensim-core/tropter/tropter/sandbox/README.txt

-This folder is not formally part of the MESH library; it contains ideas and prototypes for  features, scrap code, etc.
+This folder is not formally part of the tropter library; it contains ideas and prototypes for features, scrap code, etc.